minasgull/minasgull/README.md

 - collaboration with highly qualified computer geeks and open-minded people with innovative ideas who want to make the world much better and more interesting place 🌍

 ## 🌱 I’m currently working on
-- learning modern stack.
+- learning modern stack and approaches.
 Now and forever 🤘
 - mastering my English level (Upper-Intermidiate/Advanced) 👌
 - freshing my way of thinking 🦾
 - several private projects (inclusive charity) 😎